 Visa mortgages up to 95% for foreign nationals on Tier 1, Tier 2, Student, Spousal, Ancestry and family permit visa’s

-If you are not a UK national and want to arrange a mortgage in the UK often you may find difficulty due to the restrictions placed by many lenders on who can apply for their mortgage deals.
+If you are a non-UK national and want to arrange a mortgage here it will often be difficult due to the restrictions placed by many lenders on who can apply for their mortgage deals.

-In general the points that will determine who you can arrange a mortgage with will be the length of time you have been residing in the UK, the length of time remaining on any Visa or work permit and whether you have established sufficient credit history here.
+In general, the points that will determine which lenders you can arrange a mortgage with will be the length of time you have been residing in the UK, the time remaining on any Visa or work permit and whether you have established sufficient credit history.

-Also further restrictions can often apply to the “loan to value” or the maximum percentage of the property value you can actually finance.
+Also, further restrictions can often apply to the “loan to value” or the maximum percentage of the property value you can finance.

 There are many different approaches taken by lenders so most migrants who have been residing in the UK for at least a year or two and who have at least a years remaining Visa or permanent right to reside will be able to find a mortgage.

-If however you have diplomatic immunity you will find it very difficult to arrange a mortgage as almost all high street lenders are unable to accept applications where immunity exists.
+If you have diplomatic immunity though, you will find it very difficult to arrange a mortgage as almost all high street lenders are unable to accept applications where immunity exists.

-Although it may not seem important at the time opening at least two bank accounts upon arrival in the UK in order to establish two separate proof’s of address history is a good idea.
+Although it may not seem important at the time opening at least two bank accounts upon arrival in the UK to establish two separate proof’s of address history is a good idea.

 And once a regular income has been established getting some form of credit such as a small overdraft and or a credit card will assist when the time comes to buy a home.